-How can we be advocates in
+How can we be advocates in social work practice and research

 This weekend I had the pleasure of addressing social workers and members of Québec's Order of Social Workers and Marriage and Family Therapists.
 I discussed advocacy work in my practice and my research.